Devfolio

 Devfolio MCP

-Devfolio MCP lets you connect Devfolio to AI tools like Claude Code, Codex, and Cursor, so they can help you with your hackathon submissions using context from your local project files.
+Devfolio MCP lets you connect Devfolio to AI tools like Claude Code, Codex, Cursor, and OpenCode, so they can help you with your hackathon submissions using context from your local project files.

 Once connected, your AI tool can quickly understand your codebase, help you write stronger submissions faster, surface relevant tracks to apply for, and make it easier to showcase what you’ve built.